obedtandadjaja/knowledge-base/cli/ssh.md

 `-R` indicates remote port forwarding.

-For the duration of the SSH session, gues would be able to access your `5900` port from his computer.
+For the duration of the SSH session, guest would be able to access your `5900` port from his computer.

 ### Dynamic port forwarding